Chapter 4:

 For someone who could barely afford to live yet refused to work for himself, maybe getting transported to another world was not the worst thing that could happen—especially one as abundant as Averin claimed it to be.
 That is what Yumino thought, at least.

-However, getting transported here meant he had lo leave everyone behind somewhere.
-He left his family, with whom he had barely made up.
-He left...
+However, getting transported here meant he had to leave everyone behind.
+He left his family, with whom he had barely made up; he left the contest, he left...

 While not something to be proud of, Yumino did not have anyone else to care about him.
 Looking at how things ended up, it may have been for the best, but pain still welled up inside him.